freskog/freskog.github.io/_posts/2019-05-30-explore-zio-stm.markdown

 ## Conclusions

-I have it was a great experience trying out STM and ZIO in general.
+I have to say it was a great experience trying out STM and ZIO in general.
 It's extremely well thought out, and my only gripe so far has been that I can't unit test my timeouts in a deterministic fashion.
 There's an open ticket [here][timeout-bug] which hopefully will get some attention soon.
 Other than that, I have to say I can't find any faults from an end user perspective.